 G Pen Elite Vaporizer Review [4K Video] ~7:31

-Unlike all my other G Pen reviews, the G Pen Elite vaporizer is the first ORIGINAL product to come out of Grenco Science and I have to admit that I’m really impressed by the design, quality, portability and features for the price.
+Unlike all my other G Pen units up to this point, the G Pen Elite vaporizer is the first ORIGINAL product to come out of Grenco Science and I have to admit it is better than I was expecting.
 The first feature I like about the Elite is the LED display with fully adjustable temperature.
 It’s precise, easy to read and easy to operate.

 The Elite fits nicely in the hands, the LED screen is easy to read, and the unit is extremely light.
 With the G Pen Elite, you also get 1 G Grinder Card, 1 G Pen tool, 1 Cleaning Brush, and 1 USB charging cable.